Movement for actors

 By the end of this course you should be able to...

-• Move with an increased sense of physical confidence
+• Move with an increased sense of physical awareness and confidence

-• Use creative improvisation techniques to build a movement scene.
+• Use creative improvisation techniques to build stronger physical presence.

 What level is the course and do I need any particular skills?